This Is What “Never Settle for Mediocrity” Gets Wrong

 - Being overlooked

-- Not reaching their potential
+- Not living up to their potential

 - Living a small life